schoeberl/risc-v-lab/README.md

 - The execution traces can be used to check the correct execution of the programs step by step, like in a co-simulation
 - Attention has to be given to stalls in your pipeline, since the trace was executed on a single-cycle processor
+  - TODO: traces should be fixed (or removed)

 ## Summary

  * Aim for an embedded *Hello World* in your FPGA board this week
    * With some real code that is blinking an LED
    * Only 4 instructions are needed
- * A processor is realtively easy to test just with programs
+ * A processor is relatively easy to test just with programs
    * Just execute a program and check the result
-   * Get at least on simple test running this week (result 0 in `x1`)
+   * Get at least on simple test running this week (result 1 in `x1`)
  * Other tests: known result in a register on an ecall
  * Cosimulation with a golden model (your CAE simulator)